IBM/mr-cassop/docs/docs/reaper.md

 More information can be found through reaper's [API](http://cassandra-reaper.io/docs/api/) and [reaper specific](http://cassandra-reaper.io/docs/configuration/reaper_specific/) documentation.

-It's also important to consider whether or not you want to repair TWCS or DTCS tables.
+It's also important to consider whether you want to repair TWCS or DTCS tables.
 It is **strongly** advised not to repair these tables, so they are blacklisted by default.
 If you want to enable repairs on these types of tables, you can specify `reaper.blacklistTWCS: false` and `REAPER_BLACKLIST_TWCS` will be set accordingly.

 See [Reaper Repairs Configuration](reaper-repairs-configuration.md) for a list of fields that can be configured.
 This is lifted directly from Reaper's [API](http://cassandra-reaper.io/docs/api/) documentation with the options the chart doesn't support removed.